Soy mushrooms and bok choi

 Salt to taste

-Mix the soy sauce and sugar, stir well to dissolve the sugar completely.
+Mix the soy sauce and sugar and stir well to dissolve the sugar completely.
 Set aside.

 Heat 2 tablespoons of the oil in a wide pan or wok.
-Add the garlic and cook for 1-2 minutes stirring continuously till cooked through but not browned.
-Add the mushrooms and a pinch of salt and sauté about 5 minutes till lightly browned.
-Add the vinegar and stir continuously till the liquid has evaporated.
-Add the bok choi and stir well and cook till barely softened, about 1 minute.
-You do not want the bok choi to get mushy, but still maintain a crunch.
+Add the garlic and cook for 1-2 minutes, stirring continuously, until cooked through but not browned.
+Add the mushrooms and a pinch of salt and sauté for about 5 minutes until lightly browned.
+Add the vinegar and stir continuously until the liquid has evaporated.
+Add the bok choi and stir well, and cook until barely softened about 1 minute.
+You do not want the bok choi to get mushy, but it should still maintain a crunch.

 Drizzle the soy-sugar mix and stir continuously till most of the liquid has evaporated and the sauce coats the vegetables.
 Serve immediately.